When parents are asked about their child's development, the most common questions are:

 Studies show differences between memory and real-time observation

-This gap exists because real-time observation captures what actually happened, while memory reconstructs what feels meaningful later.
+"Real-time observation captures what actually happened.
+Memory reconstructs what feels meaningful later."

 Why this matters for understanding development